I have this incredible feeling of déjà vu.

-Cloud computing and Software as a Service is all the rage.
-In my practice at PJM Consulting, I am very involved in software startup activity.
-Nearly every new software company that I see today is being built on the Software as a Service business model.
-It’s all the rage–so much so that it appears that any self-respecting software entrepreneur would be embarrassed to start a company using the traditional software licensing model.
+Cloud computing and the related SaaS, PaaS and IaaS have entered the mainstream of the software business.
+In my consulting practice I am very involved in software startup activity, and most new software companies that I see today is being built on cloud-based business model.
+The cloud is all the rage–so much so that it appears that any self-respecting software entrepreneur would be embarrassed to start a company using a traditional software licensing model.
 Even if an entrepreneur was so inclined, good luck finding a VC who would even consider funding such a company.
-No one wants to look like a dinosaur.
+In many respects the trend toward cloud-based computing has been accelerated by VC funding trends–which has be influenced largely by the higher (excessive?) valuations being given to cloud-based companies in both the M&A and public markets.

-It’s all well and good–there is definitely a real trend toward SaaS and Cloud Computing, with many good reasons for it.
-But most high technology trends are initially a bit over-hyped, and tend to get ahead of themselves.
+Now of course there are exceptions to this institutional funding trend–but not all that many, at least in the category of institutionally funded companies.
+And it’s all well and good–there are definitely many good reasons for this m0ve toward cloud computing.
+But most high technology trends are often a bit over-hyped and tend to get ahead of themselves.
 In addition, this particular story seems ever so familiar to a tech veteran that’s been around for a few of these cycles.

 The first bit of history this reminds me of is the old terminal/mainframe model from the early years of computing.
 There were some real advantages to this model, but also some big disadvantages as well–which opened the door for the golden age of PCs and networking.

-So some of this fast-moving Cloud Computing or SaaS trend is new–but much of it could be viewed as recycled from past trends.
+Of course the technology around hosted models is much more mature and advanced now.
+So some of this fast-moving Cloud Computing or SaaS technology is new–but at least ideologically it could be viewed as recycled from past trends.
 Let’s look at the Pros and Cons of this computing model:

 ADVANTAGES

-* Enables “Utility-Style” computing – variable expense instead of. capital investment
+- Enables “Utility-Style” computing – a variable expense instead of capital investment

-* Supposedly “On-demand”–use only what you need, when you need it
+- “On-demand”–use only what you need, when you need it–as long as your connection is up

 DISADVANTAGES

-I believe that the trend toward computing in the cloud will continue, but there will be some stumbles and pullbacks along the way.
+The trend toward computing in the cloud is now well entrenched and will continue, but there will be some stumbles and pullbacks along the way.
 Cloud Computing and SaaS has some inherent strengths–but also some under-publicized weaknesses.
-Many software vendors are overlooking the weaknesses at this time, as is typical of any new and hyped technology.
+Because of market momentum, many software vendors and customers are overlooking the weaknesses at this time, as is typical of any new new trend in technology.
 Traditional licensed software hosted by the user still has its strengths and a definite place in the market.
 Like many mature technologies and business models, the death of traditional software licensing has been greatly exaggerated.
-Once the early hype passes, decisions on whether to computer within the firewall or in the cloud will once again be made on the individual merits, costs and user needs for a particular application within a particular company.
-That’s how I see it–post a comment with your opinion so we can look at all viewpoints.
+As time goes on I believe decisions on whether to computer within the firewall or in the cloud will once again be made on the individual merits, costs and user needs for a particular application within a particular company.
+And eventually something will come along to supplant the move toward Cloud-based computing as the latest trend.
+What will it be?
+Maybe something like a new and improved form of grid computing–which has had it’s own past false starts in the market?
+How does the cloud computing trend play out — and what do you see coming next?
+Post your own thoughts in a comment below.

 I liked your BLOG.
 While I do believe in the promise of Cloud/Saas in terms on bringing greater efficiencies, I don’t see it as being all things to all people from day one.